azdavis/millet/docs/ARCHITECTURE.md

 These crates do interesting things related to SML files, but aren't really full "passes".

+### `crates/sml-statics-types`

+Important types and operations on those types for static analysis.

+This used to be a part of statics itself, but the types involved for statics are complicated and plentiful enough that this was made its own crate.

 ### `crates/sml-naive-fmt`

 Naively format SML files.